vscode Plugin for LeetCode

 https://github.com/ccagml/leetcode-extension

-Each of these plugins has its own strengths and weaknesses.
-I have tried to combine their advantages and added some useful features.
-Below is a brief introduction.
+Each of these plugins has its own advantages and disadvantages.
+I have tried to combine their strengths and added some useful extra features.
+Here is a brief introduction.

-The Microsoft plugin store is accessible in China.
-Simply search for the keyword "labuladong" in the VSCode plugin store to find the plugin and click to install:
+Search for the keyword "labuladong" in the vscode plugin marketplace to find the plugin, then click install:

-If it's not found, you can install it from the VSCode plugin store webpage:
+If you can't find it, you can install it from the vscode marketplace website:

 https://marketplace.visualstudio.com/items?itemName=labuladong.leetcode-helper

-The problem explanations on our site are integrated into the plugin.
-Problems marked with ✨ in the list are those explained by us.
-You can view a brief idea by opening it or visit the website for detailed explanations:
+All exercise explanations on this site are integrated into the plugin.
+Problems marked with a ✨ in the list have been explained on this site.
+You can view a brief solution or click through to the website for a detailed explanation:

-All features of our site are also supported by the plugin, including image annotations and algorithm visualization:
+All features available on the website are fully supported in the plugin, including image annotations and algorithm visualization:

-in the vscode settings page and changing it from Chinese to English.
+in the VSCode settings page to switch to English.

 Log in to LeetCode